yoyz/picoloop/README.md

     - algo/mode ( lp/bp/hp )

+#### menu 2 ####

-menu 2 :
+The menu 2 is a more general menu.
+You can :
-- L/S :
-    - Load/Save pattern live

-- BANK :
-    - give the ability to choose another bank for save/load pattern and song

-- PSH :
-    - shift the pattern to the left/right, reduce the size of the pattern ( from 16 step to 1 step )

-- MAC :
+1. L/S   load and save a pattern  track or the 4 pattern track ;
+2. BANK  change the current bank which allow you to have more pattern.
+3. PSH   shift left or right the pattern of a track ;
-    - change the synth engine : synth, drumsynth, dbopl ( adlib fm )
+4. MAC   change the current synth engine, synth, drumsynth, dbopl ( adlib fm )

-- FX :
-    - change the depth and the speed of the echo delay

-- BPM :
+5. FX    apply fx on the current track delay
-    - change the bpm of the track and change the swing
+6. BPM   change the BPM and swing of the 4 track and the step diviser of the current track

-# PACKAGE DEPENDENCY & DEVEL PACKAGE
+### Package dependency, build from source ###

+This section describe the dependency for building picoloop.
+On most platform in 2016, you will need this kind of package.

-     - libsdl*      => version 1.2 the 2.0 was not tested "ttf" and "gfx" needed
+     - libsdl*      => version 1.2 with the "ttf" and "gfx"
      - libasound2*  => alsa
-     - libpthread*  => pthread
+     - libpthread*  => pthread for multiple thread
      - g++          => I use the g++ 4.7.2
      - make         => U use the make 3.81

-# LASTEST SOURCE
+#### LASTEST SOURCE ####

+You can allways download the lastest source.
+But, you should probably switch to a tag then.

 <tt> # git clone https://github.com/yoyz/audio.git </tt> </br>
+<tt> # git tag </tt> </br>
+<tt> # git checkout picoloop-0.69 </tt> </br>

+Tag should be safier.

-# COMPILATION FOR DEBIAN
+#### COMPILATION FOR DEBIAN ####

      # cd      picoloop
      # make -f Makefile.RtAudio_debian               clean